 This includes the LI for conferencing services.

-LI for conferencing services applies when a target initiates a multi-party conferencing session or when a target joins a "meet-me" conferenceing session or when a "meet me" conferencing session is established with conferencing URI itself being the target.
+LI for conferencing services applies when a target initiates a multi-party conferencing session or when a target joins a "meet-me" conferencing session or when a "meet me" conferencing session is established with conferencing URI itself being the target.

 When a target happens to be one of the participant of a conference initiated by another IMS user, the LI for normal sessions (see clause 7.12.2.4.2) applies.